JLabadorf/PromptLibrary/readme.md

 ## The Mission

-Over the next 100 days, I am committing to writing and sharing one prompt each day.
+Over the next 100 days (starting 12 December, 2024), I am committing to writing and sharing one prompt each day.
 These prompts will cover a wide range of use cases, from technical applications like SQL generation to creative writing and problem-solving.
 My goal is to build a resource that others can use, adapt, and expand upon in their own projects.

 ## Connect With Me